St Peter Mancroft

-St Peter Mancroft is a parish church in the Church of England, in the centre of Norwich, Norfolk.
+St Peter Mancroft is a parish church in the Church of England in the centre of Norwich, Norfolk.
 After the two cathedrals, it is the largest church in Norwich.
-It was originally established by the then Earl of East Anglia, Ralph de Gael between 1066 and 1075.
+It was originally established by Ralph de Gael, Earl of East Anglia, between 1066 and 1075.
 It was later rebuilt, between 1430 and 1455.
 It stands on a slightly elevated position, next to the market place.

 St Peter Mancroft is a member of the Greater Churches Group.

 Description

-The present building was begun in 1430, on the site of an existing church, and consecrated in 1455.
-It is an ambitious building, 180 feet long and ashlar faced with a tower at the west end.
+The present building was begun in 1430 on the site of an existing church, and consecrated in 1455.
+It is 180 feet long and ashlar faced with a tower at the west end.
 It is a Grade I listed building.

+It has a Norman foundation dating from 1075.

+There is a 1463 font, a 1573 Flemish tapestry and medieval glass.
+This ancient glass includes the 1450 Toppes Window, donated by Robert Toppes, a Mercer and mayor of the city, 11 panels of that window survive are in the reconfigured east window, these are the ones showing: